Requesting Information and Application for Admission

 Returning Students

 If you are a returning student seeking admission after an absence of more than one semester, you must file an application for admission and a $70 fee to reactivate your student record.
-If you have been absent from the University on an approved Leave of Absence (LOA), you are not required to file an application for readmission or pay the $70 fee.
-For further information on educational leaves, see "Leave of Absence" in the Academic Policies and Regulations section.
+If you have been absent from the university on an approved Leave of Absence (LOA), you are not required to file an application for readmission or pay the $70 fee.
+For further information on educational leaves, see "Leave of Absence/LOA (Undergraduate)" in the Academic Policies and Regulations section.
 If you are not on an LOA, please visit the Office of Admissions website for further information.

 Please note that if you were disqualified from Chico State, you must

-- Formally appeal for reinstatement to the University.
+Formally appeal for reinstatement to the University.
 You must be reinstated before your application for admission will be processed.

 Intrasystem and Intersystem Enrollment Programs